David Campbell (British Army officer): First World War

-In the early days of the First World War he led his regiment, with two squadrons of the 4th Dragoon Guards, in a charge at Elouges on 24 August 1914, as part of the Battle of Mons.
+In the early days of the First World War he led his regiment, with two squadrons of the 4th Dragoon Guards, in a charge at Elouges on 24 August 1914, during the Battle of Mons "against six battalions of German infantry and six batteries of guns".
 He later participated in the final "lance on lance" action of the war on 7 September 1914 at Moncel when he led a charge of two troops of B Squadron of his regiment and overthrew a squadron of the 1st Guard Dragoons.
 In this second charge, Campbell was wounded several times; the medical officer of the 4th Dragoon Guards, Captain Arthur Osburn, found him sprawled in a field of clover and treated him for "a revolver wound in his leg, a lance wound in his shoulder, and a sword wound in his arm".
 Despite this, Campbell told the doctor "I've just had the best quarter of an hour I've ever had in my life!"

-In November 1914 Campbell was promoted to the temporary rank of brigadier general to command 6th Cavalry Brigade, taking over from Ernest Makins.
+In November 1914 Campbell was promoted to the temporary rank of brigadier general to command the 6th Cavalry Brigade, taking over from Ernest Makins.
 He was promoted again, to brevet colonel, in February 1915.

-In May 1916 came further promotion to command the 21st Division.
-He retained that command for the rest of the war.
+He remained in this post until May 1916 when further promotion came his way when he took command of the 21st Division, succeeding Major General Claud Jacob, who later became a field marshal.
+He retained that command for the rest of the war, becoming "the fifth-longest serving divisional commander in the BEF".
 His divisional staff, which included Harold Franklyn, a future full general and commander of the 5th Infantry Division during the Second World War, gave him the further nickname of "Barbara", the reason for which is no longer known.
 He was promoted to major general in January 1917.

 Post-war

 After the War he became General Officer Commanding Baluchistan District in India in 1920.
-He was appointed Military Secretary in 1926 and became General Officer Commanding-in-Chief for Aldershot Command in March 1927, taking over from General Sir Philip Chetwode.
+He was promoted to lieutenant general on 1 January 1924 and was appointed military secretary in 1926 before becoming general officer commanding-in-chief (GOC-in-C) of Aldershot Command in March 1927, taking over from General Sir Philip Chetwode, later a field marshal.

 He was promoted to general in June 1930.
 After serving on half-pay from June 1931, he went on to be Governor and Commander-in-Chief Malta from 1931 to 1936.
 His governorship was a stressful time.
 Political tensions between pro-British and pro-Italian parties on the island led to him dissolving the elected assembly and returning Malta to direct rule, a situation which would last until after the Second World War.
 One of the houses at Saint Edward's College, a private school for boys founded by the Strickland family in 1929 was named in his honour.
 The other two were Congreve and Ducane, also named after Governors of Malta.
 Ill-health forced him to resign in 1936, and he died shortly afterwards, on 12 March 1936.